To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 COPPOLA: I did.
 I had - they were twins, and they were both a little heavyset, and they were the least accomplished of all the boys.
 My grandfather's sons were fine musicians and excellent engineers and - but the twins kind of were not, but they were the youngest.
 And to us kids, we loved them because they - we could always get them to take us to the movies.
 We could always fool them into driving us somewhere.
 And they weren't like Clemenza in that they were favorite uncles but also killers.

 The funny thing - a note that is fun is that when I wrote the scene of Clemenza cooking - I can cook.
 So when I wrote the scene of Clemenza describing how to make a tomato sauce with the trick of meat sauce is that you put a tablespoon of sugar.
-But I said - in the dialogue, I said, well, at first, you brown some sausage and then you blah, blah, blah (ph).
-And the note from Mario on the script said, Francis, gangsters don't brown, gangsters fry.
-(Laughter) So he - so that's how Mario was.
+But I said - in the dialogue, I said, well, at first, you brown some sausage and then you blah, blah, blah.
+And the note from Mario on the script said, Francis, gangsters don't brown.
+Gangsters fry (laughter).
+So he - so that's how Mario was.
 He was always, like, you know, correcting with notes on the page.
 And he was one - it's true, you know, gangsters would never say brown.

-GROSS: My guest is Francis Ford Coppola.
-We'll talk about casting Marlon Brando and Al Pacino, and how Coppola had to fight with the studio to do it, after we take a short break.
-Something we won't have time for on today's broadcast is the part of the interview in which Coppola talked about working with composer Nino Rota on the music for "The Godfather."
-But we do have that for you as an extra on our podcast.
-I'm Terry Gross, and this is FRESH AIR.

-COPPOLA: Well, I - I confessed that I was very impressed with Arthur Penn's "Bonnie And Clyde," and...
+COPPOLA: Well, I confessed that I was very impressed with Arthur Penn's "Bonnie And Clyde," and...

 GROSS: I thought about that when watching Sonny Corleone get shot.